vimcomes/married/README.md

-# Desire Match Simulator (ncurses, C++20)
+# Desire Match Simulator (C++20)

 Text-mode simulator illustrating multithreading in C++20: two threads (Marina and Roman) randomly generate desires until 10 matches are found.
-UI is fixed to 80x24 and rendered with ncurses.
+UI is fixed to 80x24 and rendered directly with ANSI/WinAPI terminal control (no ncurses dependency).

 ## What it does
 - Two `std::jthread` workers generate random desires from a 150-item list.